Romilly's HART® and Fieldbus Web Site

 Host designers

-Host designers should support HART Revision 5 (or later) fully.
+Host designers should fully support HART Revision 5 or later.
 But you also have a decision to make: will you support older devices?

 If you intend your host only to be used with new field instruments, then there is no need to support anything before HART Revision 5.
 But if you want to attach to existing field devices, or your user may have older devices as spares, you should consider supporting Revisions 3 and 4.
 There are quite a lot of pre-1989 instruments out in the world.
 At the very least, you should detect that you have connected to a Revision 3 or 4 device, and report this in a friendly manner to your user.
 Otherwise there may be a long and pointless argument about why communication isn't working.